Apply now for: Summer 2017

-The Education Department facilitates programs and activities to help people progress towards seeing themselves as ocean stewards who are inspired, informed and empowered to take action and to mobilize others.
-We envision a world in which people understand their connections to the ocean and participate as members of a community of stewards who act to protect the blue planet.
+The Education Department facilitates programs and activities to help participants progress towards seeing themselves as ocean stewards who are inspired, informed and empowered to take action and to mobilize others.

 Find program info and details at our camp page found under the Education and Activities tab.